talentspace-hq/cors-anywhere/README.md

 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.

+## Deployment on Heroku

+This repo is linked with our Heroku account to automatically deploy the proxy server on every push to `master` The app is availabe at: https://ts-cors-anywhere.herokuapp.com/

+Credentials for Heroku are in 1Pass or you can request to be added as member of our organization there.

 ## Example

 ```javascript